 5.4.4 Expert Network

 (a) A data base for a common Expert Network should be established and maintained in a timely manner by the Secretariat, thus ensuring that members can monitor the status of their experts.
-[China, Secretariat]

 5 SUBSIDIARY BODIES

 5.5 The president of a commission may, between sessions, establish any subsidiary body of the commission that may be deemed necessary for the accomplishment of the tasks in the work programme or to address an urgent issue.
 Establishment of a new standing committee or study group should be duly coordinated with the Secretariat with regard to the required financial and human resources, and authorization by the Executive Council.
-The president(s) shall ensure that commission members are informed of subsidiary bodies that are established between commission sessions [China, Secretariat]
+The president(s) shall ensure that commission members are informed of subsidiary bodies that are established between commission sessions.

 6. SESSIONS